davidthings/hdelk/docs/_pages/tutorial.md

     id:"",
     children:[
         { id:"C1", ports:[ "In", "Out" ] },
-        { id:"C2", ports:[ "In", "Output" ] },
+        { id:"C2", ports:[ "In", { id:"O", label:"Output" } ] },
         { id:"C3" }
     ]
 }
 ```

-Nodes and ports get added to the diagram with different sizes and shapes being accomodated.
+Note here for `Output` a longer form of Port description is used - an object instead of a string.
+This is required when ports need more properties than the simple id.
+Here the `id` is something simple, and the label that appears is different.

 Each child in the `Children` structure is formed identically and should have a unique name.
 Watch for correct comma use.
 Leaving them off is easy to do and causes parsing errors!